top of page

 Long gathered and used by Native Americans, and most specifically in our area by the Eastern Band Of the Cherokee Indians on lands now part of the Great Smoky Mountains National Park, this plant is native, edible, medicinal and beautiful.
 The Cherokee harvested the young greens in the spring from local riverbanks and creeks.
 The flavor can be described as zesty, mildly bitter (similar to arugula).
 According to Emily Glaser in her 2018 article in WNC magazine, its nutritional benefits are similar to kale and it has high levels of vitamins and minerals.
 The leaves get tougher and more bitter with age, so it’s best to enjoy the new spring growth and then allow plants to mature (to about 5’ tall) and then admire the clusters of yellow blooms in late summer.

-For any who like to try growing and eating native plants, the plants require full sun/part shade and are also loved by pollinators.
-Sochan can also be started by seed (best in the fall since they need winter cold to germinate) or in the spring a few weeks before spring by stratifying the seed in the refrigerator.
-Seeds are available at Sow True Seeds in Asheville.
+For any who like to try growing and eating native plants, this plant requires full sun/part shade and are also loved by pollinators.
+Sochan can be started by nursery plant (often carried in the spring and/or fall at Painters).
+Sochan is also successful by seed.
+For best results, plant them in the fall since they need the winter cold to germinate.
+If you miss fall planting you can stratify the seeds in the refrigerator and plant in early spring.
+Seeds can be purchased from Sow True Seeds in Asheville.
+(We love them!)

 bottom of page